DimChris0/LoRa/README.md

 web-hist: Collects the web history from various internet browsers and outputs it in a different csv file for each user.
 Currently tested only for microsoft edge 10.
 The output has the columns below.
 URL,Title,Visit Time,Visit Count,Visited From,Visit Type,Web Browser,User Profile,Browser Profile,URL Length,Typed Count

+## Server

+The server is responsible for updating the signature base, delivering the rules asked by the client and returing in a dictionary form ioc data such as filenames, ips, hosts, hashes.
+The server running is cherrypy and it offers parallelism of requests.